EsraaSamy38/SQL-Cleaning-Project/README.md

 # 🧼Layoffs Data Cleaning - SQL Project

-SQL project to clean and prepare layoffs data for analysis.
+SQL project to clean and prepare layoffs dataset for analysis by removing duplicates, fixing nulls, and standardizing data for analysis.

 ## 🧹 Key Cleaning Steps
 1. **Removed duplicates**: